glide-browser/glide/src/glide/docs/contributing.md

 git clone https://github.com/glide-browser/glide
 ```

-you can setup your local repo with:
+you can set up your local repo with:

 ```bash
 pnpm install